ieedan/finalchat/README.md

 ### Chat Features

-- [ ] Make it possible to stop the generation of a message
-- [ ] Make simple mode simple
 - [ ] Share mode
 - [ ] Og image generation
 - [ ] Advanced chat input
-- [ ] Settings